[Rev. 5/24/2016 2:36:44 PM--2015]

 NRS 18.020 Cases in which costs allowed prevailing party.

 NRS 18.025 Court not to refuse to award attorney’s fees or costs solely because public officer or agency is prevailing party.

 NRS 18.030 Costs and disbursements in actions where defendants might have been joined.

 NRS 18.050 Discretion of court in allowing costs.

-NRS 18.060 Costs of appeal to Supreme Court; discretion of court.
+NRS 18.060 Costs of appeal to Court of Appeals or Supreme Court; discretion of court.

 NRS 18.070 Payment of costs on postponement; costs and attorney’s fees on mistrial.